fdasabino/art-shop-p5/README.md

 ### 2.2.
 Visitors can

 - Explore the page information without having to create an account.
-- Delete their account if they decide to do so.
+- Create an account if they decide to do so.
 - Access their personal information dashboard once they have created an account.
-- Add, edit and delete alternative addresses, that will be available on our admin dashboard.
+- Add an address, that will be available on their profile page.
 - Find links to social media accounts related to the artist.

 ### 2.3.
 First Time Visitor Goals